worldamazing/plan/docs/overview.md

 1. **Manufacturing Department (MD)**: A centralized manufacturing department that builds everything from homes and appliances to infrastructure and creative tools, with sustainability and excellence as the standard.
 1. **Global Eating Department (GED)**: Ensuring every fridge, pantry, and belly is full through vibrant, sustainable urban markets that provide everyday eating needs, promote zero-waste, and foster community connections.
 1. **Delicious Eating Department (DED)**: Bringing culinary creativity and deliciousness to life by unifying the global dining scene, offering diverse and elevated food experiences within a sustainable, innovative dining network.
-1. **Department of Extensive and Amazing Fun (DEAF)**: The loudest department in the GI.
+1. **Department of Extensive Amazing Fun (DEAF)**: The loudest department in the GI.
 Ensures joy is built into life, with public games, creative events, playful installations, and unforgettable festivals.
 1. **Peoples Department (PD)**: Shifting away from traditional law enforcement models, the GIPD focuses on proactive community engagement, conflict resolution, and addressing the root causes of criminality.
 As crime becomes obsolete in a GI world, these roles will naturally evolve into emergency response and broader community relations, ensuring continued care and support for all members.
-1. **Innovation Department (ID)**: The Innovation Department isn’t just one branch of the GI—it’s the connective tissue.
+1. **Innovation Department (ID)**: The Innovation Department isn’t just one branch of the GI: it’s the connective tissue.
 It supports bold ideas, cross-generational mentorship, and collaborative invention.
 The ID helps turn wild visions into real-world contributions, fueling the future through creativity, ingenuity, and collective genius.
 It lives inside every other department—asking the questions, building the prototypes, and sparking the unexpected.
 It ensures we never stagnate.
 Never settle.
 Never stop growing. **The ID exists so the future can keep arriving.
 If the GI is the body, ID is its restless mind.**
 1. **Global Safety and Preparedness**: A unified global approach to emergency services, integrating local and global capabilities to handle disasters, defense, and humanitarian aid seamlessly.
 1. **Additional Inititiaves**: A yearly world pizza party, adventure vehicles for personal use, urban wildlife tracking, setting global cultural norms, and much more.